ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 `plotshape() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotshape>`__.

 Labels are objects, like :ref:`lines and boxes <PageLinesAndBoxes>`, or :ref:`tables <PageTables>`.
 Like them, they are referred to using an ID, which acts like a pointer.
-Label IDs are of "label" type, and as with other Pine objects, labels IDs are "time series" and all the functions used to manage them accept "series" arguments, which makes them very flexible.
+Label IDs are of "label" type.
+As with other Pine objects, labels IDs are "time series" and all the functions used to manage them accept "series" arguments, which makes them very flexible.

 .. note:: On TradingView charts, a complete set of *Drawing Tools*